lisatran183/TrendMate-AI-Powered-Fashion-E-Commerce-Chatbot/README.md

 - Avg Gemini API response time is ~10.5s, well above the <500ms target.
 Next steps include response caching and prompt length optimization.
 - Test set is 23 queries; expanding to 50+ cases is planned.
 - Static policy responses are not dynamically updated from a database.
+- This module uses mock product/order data for standalone demo.
+Production version connects to the team's shared SQLite database.

 ---